tim0git/terraform-aws-gameday-template/README.md

 Therefore, we have set security-group rules and port mapping in the target group for 8443.
 If you are running you container on anything other than 8443 these will need to be changed.

 >*Note: we have set the health check to /api/health this is the most common health check we can think of.
-It covers spring, apache, nginx ect..
+It covers spring, apache, nginx ect.
 But that does not mean your app will pass on this path.
 You only need a status code of 200 or 302 to be returned so amend the path in the terragrunt to suit your needs.*
 >>production/us-east-1/services/unicorn-rentals/ecs/service/terragrunt.hcl

 You can build the ecs service with `make ecs_service`